 You can select exercises, or entire packages of exercises, on the left side of the screen.
 You will see them get added to your test on the right side of the screen.

-On the right column you can create and manage sections.
+On the right column, you can create and manage sections.
+Click on the text "Section 1" to rename it.

-You can also apply a filter to a section.
+Click on the Filter symbol to choose how many exercises from the section will be pulled for the test.
 This allows you to create a larger pool of exercises of which each student will only receive a limited number on their version of the exam.
-You can apply a filter using the filter icon.

 After you are done selecting the exercises the exam should consist of, you can click the 'next' button to continue.
 On the next screen, you can choose the start and end times of your test.